Trusting the Process when Trust feels Impossible

 True growth doesn't happen overnight and, that phrase, "The climb makes the view worthwhile" absolutely applies here.
 The value of not having an instantaneous 'fix' enables our resilience and tolerance to grow.
 Through the discomfort of not knowing, we have space to can find our own voice and our own path.

-Research by Cooper (2018) has shown that, regardless of the therapeutic approach, the quality of the therapeutic relationship is one of the strongest predictors of positive outcomes in therapy.
+Research by Cooper (2018) has shown that the quality of the therapeutic relationship is one of the strongest predictors of positive outcomes in therapy.
 Like any meaningful relationship, it takes time to build.
 As this connection develops, your relationship with yourself is also evolving too, deepening in ways you might not expect, and fostering new levels of appreciation, respect, and hope.

 All this insight and change emerges gradually.
 Even when you can't see day to day changes, you are laying the foundation for long-term transformation.